FazlOmar9/AwsUse/README.md

 # AwsUse

-AwsUse is a simple PowerShell utility that lets you switch between multiple AWS accounts on your device from the command line with ease.
+AwsUse is a simple PowerShell utility that lets you switch between multiple AWS accounts from the command line with ease.
 It gives you quick access to 3 handy commands:

 * `awsuse select <profile>` — Set the selected profile as the current default AWS account.